-Template Code There are many tutorials regarding the installation40 and the usage of the neo4j-driver41 module to access the Neo4j database.
+Template Code There are many tutorials regarding the installation 39 and the usage of the neo4j-driver 40 module to access the Neo4j database.
 Nonetheless, we provide a minimum template code in Python3 that can be used as a starting point.
+Unfortunately, PDF viewers tend to represent formatted code differently that cause troubles when copying the code from the PDF into another file.
+Therefore, we do not include the template code in this assignment description but as a separate .py file that is available via the course website 41.

-Hint: For your Python3 code, you may also want to consider the execute_write function42, in particular if you modify the database.
+Hint: For your Python3 code, you may also want to consider the execute_write function 42, in particular if you modify the database.
 Please study the corresponding documentation and use the respective functions properly.